pFindStudio/pFind3/README.md

 ### Version

 #### Version 3.2.3 - Jan.
 04 2026
+* The new expiration date is Dec.20, 2028.
+License since Version 3.2.2 still valid for this version.
 * Fixed a potential issue in protein target/decoy labeling.
 * Fixed robustness issues when loading FAIMS and TIMS data.